chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 }
 ```

-* Understand that 'Configuration.GetConnectionString("ConnStrName")' methods used to get connection string, is nothing but shorthand for 'GetSection("ConnectionStrings")["ConnStrName"]'
+* Understand that Configuration.GetConnectionString ("ConnStrName") methods used to get connection string, is nothing but shorthand for GetSection("ConnectionStrings") ["ConnStrName"]

 #### [6] Environments